ricado-group/dotnet-allenbradley/README.md

-# dotnet-allenbradley
+# RICADO.AllenBradley
-An Allen-Bradley PLC Communication Library for .NET 5 Applications
+An Allen-Bradley PLC Communication Library for .NET 6+ Applications